Dddatt/webgl-tutorial/tutorial.md

 ## <div align='center'>About WebGL</div>

 <br>WebGL is a rasterization API used for rendering graphics directly within a webpage, based off of OpenGL.
 WebGL uses JavaScript and offers many features, being widely used for 3D programs within HTML websites.<br><br>WebGL has two versions, the basic WebGL1, and WebGL2.
 WebGL2 is a more modern version that offers many more features compared to WebGL1.
-WebGL2 is backwards compatible with WebGL1 and is better, making WebGL1 pointless.<br><br>WebGL utilizes your computer's Graphics Processing Unit to rasterize pixels at lightning speeds.
+WebGL2 is backwards compatible with WebGL1 and is better, making WebGL1 pointless. **In this tutorial, we'll be strictly using WebGL2.**<br><br>WebGL utilizes your computer's Graphics Processing Unit to rasterize pixels at lightning speeds.
 It takes information you provide and does math to color pixels.<br><br>Most modern browsers and machines support WebGL1.
 WebGL2's support may be less, but still quite high.
 It is supported by major browsers, but some require the experimental version.<br><br>WebGL programs run using a special shader language similar to C++, called Graphics Library Shader Language(GLSL).
 GLSL is a type-strict language used to write the vertex and fragment shaders of a WebGL program.<br><br>Most of the WebGL API is boilerplate code, and the rest is for rendering.

 ## <div align='center'>Rendering a Triangle</div>

 <br>To get started with WebGL, you'll first need to prepare an HTML program.
-In this tutorial, we'll be strictly using WebGL2.<br><br>Create a canvas element that'll be used for rendering the graphics.
+Create a canvas element that'll be used for rendering the graphics.

 ```
 <canvas id='myCanvas' width='500' height='500'></canvas>